puppetlabs/puppet-specifications/language/func-api.md

 When a call is made, the signatures are tested in the order they appear in the definition of the function, thus, if a very generic entry is placed first it will always win.

-### Dispatch with variable argument count
+#### Dispatch with variable number of arguments

-If dispatch is used, the expected argument count is derived from the number of specified parameters.
-If something else is wanted, if some parameters are optional (have defaults), or if the last parameter is a *varargs*, then this is specified with a call to `arg_count`, which takes min and max count of arguments.
-The max argument may be `:default` to indicate an infinite count.
+If dispatch is used, the expected number of arguments is derived from the number of specified parameters.
+By default all parameters are *required*, but this can be modified in the parameter definition with one of the directives following the name:

+* `:required` - the default, an argument of the given type must be present
+* `:optional` - an argument of the given type may be present
+* `:repeated` - none to many arguments of the given type may be present

+An `optional` parameter may not be followed by a `required`.
+A `repeated` parameter may only be used last.

-Care must be taken to specify a min/max that is compatible with the method being called, but they do not have to be exactly the same - this is legal:
+Care must be taken to specify parameters that are compatible with the method being called by the dispatch, but they do not have to be exactly the same - this is legal:

     dispatch :special do
-      param 'Numeric', 'a'
+      param 'Numeric', :a
-      param 'Numeric', 'b'
+      param 'Numeric', :b, :optional
-      param 'Any', 'rest'
+      param 'Any', 'rest', :repeated
-      arg_count 1, :default
     end

     def special(*args)
     end

-Here, for implementation reasons it is wanted that all arguments are passed in one array to the special method but in the eyes of the user we want it to have one required `Numeric`, one optional `Numeric`, and then an optional amount of `Any`.
+Here, for implementation reasons it is wanted that all arguments are passed in one array to the `special` method but in the eyes of the user we want it to have one required `Numeric`, one optional `Numeric`, and then an optional amount of `Any`.

-### Defining Type in the Dispatch call
+#### Defining Type in the Dispatch call

 Types are specified in string form with the syntax of the types as they are used in the Puppet Programming Language.
 Only literal values may be used for the type parameter